-We are a creative, island community.
+We are a creative, island community

 Rob

 Despite starting his life on the island as a boatman, and having no formal training, Rob is by far and away the most skilled maker we have here at Fay Page – he specialises in bespoke pieces such as wedding bands and designing and making our hand stamped work.
-Rob is great at experimenting and inventing– he has made his own press for cowbells and bottles and he makes all the stamps we use.
+Rob is great at experimenting and inventing– he has made his own press for cowbells and he makes all the stamps we use.
+Rob first came to Scilly as a teenager in 1984 when he joined a friend on a family holiday.
+He moved here permanently in 1990.
+He began working as crew on the passenger boats but soon became a skipper on the St. Martin’s boats The Voyager & The Enterprise.
+Rob’s favourite thing we make is ……… the coffee!!! (tee hee)

 Fay

 Fay’s background is in drama, after attending the Central School of Speech & Drama she worked for the BBC, The Theatre Museum and on Camden Market (where she developed a love for jewellery).
 Her love for Scilly won over and she moved to the islands in 1999.
-Fay started Fay Page in 2002 in need of ‘something to do’ – it’s not gone too badly since.
+Fay started Fay Page in 2002, in need of ‘something to do’ she joined her friend and fellow island jeweller, Sophie Hooper on a jewellery making course in Ireland.
+On her return she set up Fay Page from a shed in her parent's garden on St Agnes.
+Fay first came to Scilly in 1975 as a baby and returned every year – she did her first summer season aged sixteen at Juliet’s Garden (when it was still a shed!).
+Fay’s favourite piece of jewellery is the gold cloud charm and favourite thing to make is any kind of chain.

 Hannah

 Hannah moved to St. Martin’s in 2009, imagine our joy when we found out she had jewellery making experience!
 Hannah is the queen of hammer wielding – if you visit the studio and there is some hammering going on the chances are it is Hannah making bangles or rings.
+Hannah’s family always holidayed on St. Martin’s and she moved over permanently in 2009 to be with her now husband Andrew – who is the son of the people Hannah’s family rented a holiday cottage from!
+Together they run SCDogs distillery and SCsalt.
+Hannah’s favourite piece of Fay Page jewellery is the mussel shell and her favourite thing to make is bangles (get your ear plugs ready folks, it is going to get noisy!)

 Jemma